JonathanAMichaels/PixelProcessingPipeline/README.md

 Clone a copy of the repository on your local machine (for example, in the home directory)

     git clone https://github.com/JonathanAMichaels/PixelProcessingPipeline.git

+After cloning, you can either configure a virtualenv or conda environment to run the pipeline

+#### Virtual Environment
-The first time you set up your virtual environment, follow these steps:
+To set up a virtualenv environment, follow these steps:

     virtualenv ~/pipeline
     source ~/pipeline/bin/activate